smkartik/PleC_DivL_Spatial/README.md

 MAIN_EVENTS.m simulates a Cauloacter cell growing from swarmer up to predivisional stage prior to compartmentalization (early PD).

 EVENTS.m contains information on when an event takes place.
-In our mode, an event is defined as an enforced change in the location of proteins CckA, DivL, DivJ or PleC.
+In our model, an event is defined as an enforced change in the location of proteins CckA, DivL, DivJ or PleC.

 ODES_DIV.m is similar to odes.m except that proteins are not allowed to diffuse across mid-cell.